 We work with partners on campus and beyond to highlight opportunities for graduate students to give back to the local Philadelphia community, Penn community, and the larger global community through service.
-Learn more about civic engagement and service at Penn or check out some upcoming volunteer opportunities on our events page.
+Learn more about civic engagement and service at Penn or check out upcoming volunteer opportunities on our events around campus calendar.

-The Graduate and Professional Student Assembly (GAPSA) serves as the official voice for the approximately 13,000 graduate and professional students at Penn.
+The Graduate and Professional Student Assembly (GAPSA) serves as the official voice for the approximately 16,000+ graduate and professional students at Penn.
 GAPSA is also responsible for administering graduate student activity fees, providing resources for travel grants, research support, and other activities throughout the year.
-In addition to GAPSA, 12 School Governments handle school-specific issues, activity funding, and serve as school representatives in GAPSA.
+In addition to GAPSA, Graduate School Governments handle school-specific issues, activity funding, and serve as school representatives in GAPSA.

 Student Communities and Groups